shilewenuw/get_all_tickers/README.md

 ```
 get_tickers(NYSE=True, NASDAQ=True, AMEX=True)
 ```
-Returns a list of tickers, set an exchange to false to exclude.</br>
+Returns a list of tickers, set an exchange to false to exclude.\

 ```